 BOJ to Reduce Govt Bond Purchases

-Tokyo, June 14 (Jiji Press) — Bank of Japan policymakers Friday voted to reduce the central bank’s purchase amount of Japanese government bonds, the BOJ said.
+Tokyo, June 14 (Jiji Press) — Bank of Japan policymakers Friday voted to reduce the central bank’s purchase amount of Japanese government bonds as part of efforts to normalize its monetary policy.

-The reduction is designed to “ensure that long-term interest rates would be formed more freely in financial markets,” the BOJ said.
+The move is designed to “ensure that long-term interest rates will be formed more freely in financial markets,” the BOJ said in a statement after its two-day monetary policy meeting.

-The BOJ will decide on a detailed plan for the reduction over the next one to two years at its next monetary policy meeting in July, the central bank said.
+The BOJ’s board voted 8-1 to reduce the purchase amount.
+It will decide on a detailed plan for the reduction over the next one to two years at its next policy meeting in July, the BOJ said.

+“We believe the reduction will be of a reasonable size,” BOJ Governor Kazuo Ueda told a press conference after Friday’s policy meeting.

+The central bank currently buys government bonds at a monthly pace of some ¥6 trillion .
+It holds as much as about ¥600 trillion ‘s worth of government bonds as a result of its massive monetary easing policy launched in 2013.

+The dollar climbed above ¥160 on April 29, three days after Ueda made remarks that were taken to indicate he was not serious about addressing a weak yen.
+The yen’s fall prompted Japanese monetary authorities to intervene in foreign exchange markets to support the currency.

+In Tokyo currency trading on Friday, the dollar jumped above ¥158 after the BOJ did not present a detailed plan for the reduction in bond purchases.
+The yield on the benchmark 10-year government bond fell to a one-month low of 0.915 pct.

-The bank said its board voted to hold short-term interest rates steady in a range of zero to 0.1 pct.
+The BOJ’s board Friday voted unanimously to hold short-term interest rates steady in a range of zero to 0.1 pct.

+Ueda told the day’s press conference that the yen’s recent rapid depreciation is a factor behind price increases and this will be closely watched by the BOJ.
+The governor also said that due to the weaker yen and other factors, “there are signs of a slight, renewed increase in import prices.”

+At its March meeting, the BOJ ended its negative interest rate policy and raised rates for the first time in 17 years, starting its monetary policy normalization process.

 "Business" POPULAR ARTICLE